 Dr Le received the Best Paper Award in the Careers/Social Issues/Diversity Issues/Ethics Track (Track 5), the 2022 Southern Management Association (SMA) Annual Meeting, Little Rock, Arkansas, USA, for the paper titled "Proactive skill development and work performance: The effects of career stress and decidedness" and the Best Faculty Proposal Award, from Managerial and Organizational Cognition (MOC) Division, the 2019 Academy of Management Annual Meeting, Boston, MA, USA, for the paper titled “How does the mental process of building cultural capabilities contribute to employees’ well-being?
 A leader-member exchange perspective”.

-Huong is the recipient of multiple competitive grants from the Department of Health (Victoria), the Queensland Resources Council, the Department of Foreign Affairs and Trade (DFAT), the IMPACT Perpetual grant, the Multicultural Affairs and Citizenship Program Fostering Integration Grants, and numerous other internal research grants.
+Huong is the recipient of multiple competitive grants from the Department of Health (Victoria), the Queensland Resources Council, the Department of Foreign Affairs and Trade (DFAT), the IMPACT Perpetual grant, the Multicultural Affairs and Citizenship Program Fostering Integration Grants, and numerous other competitive internal research grants.
 She also completed several consultancy projects for the Western Australian and Victorian governments.

 Huong serves as an Editorial Board member of the Journal of Vocational Behavior (A*, ABDC), European Journal of Work and Organizational Psychology (A, ABDC), and Australian Journal of Management (A, ABDC).
-She is an ad hoc reviewer for Journal of Organizational Behavior, Human Relations, Journal of World Business, Journal of Business Ethics, British Journal of Management, HRM Review, International Journal of HRM, HRM Journal, Applied Psychology, Journal of Business Research, International Journal of Manpower, International Journal of Stress Management, Personnel Review, Knowledge Management Research & Practice, International Migration, Asia Pacific Journal of HRM, European Journal of Management, European Management Review, and Project Management Journal.
+She is an ad hoc reviewer for Journal of Organizational Behavior, Human Relations, Journal of World Business, Journal of Business Ethics, British Journal of Management, HRM Review, International Journal of HRM, HRM Journal, Applied Psychology, Journal of Business Research, International Journal of Manpower, International Journal of Stress Management, Personnel Review, Knowledge Management Research & Practice, International Migration, European Management Journal, European Management Review, and Project Management Journal.
 Huong is the Guest Editor for two Special Issues: 1) Project Management Journal (2024 - 2025).
 Human Resource Challenges of Leading Sustainable Projects with Diversity and Inclusion During Turbulent Times (Q1; Impact Factor: 5.7) (with Shazia Nauman, Connie Zheng) and 2) Sustainability titled “Social Sustainability in Times of Crisis: Putting People’s Happiness First" (2022 – 2023) (Q1; Impact Factor: 3.8) (with Amlan Haque and Nadeera Ranabahu).

 Dr Le has successfully supervised full-time Ph.D., Master's, and Bachelor's (Honors) students to on-time completion when she was at Deakin University.
-Currently, she supervises four RHD students at CQUniversity.

 SELECTED PROCEEDINGS, PRESENTATIONS, AND INVITED TALKS